Key Features of our Elementary Program:

 Mother of 2012 Falcon graduate.

-River's Framework for Success: Kindergarten - 3rd Grade
+The River School's Framework for Success: Kindergarten - Grade 3

 The core mission of The River School's Elementary Program is to instill a love of learning in our students.
 We follow a blended and balanced approach, with differentiation as a natural part of the learning experience.
 Our educators are trained in a wide range of programs and have access to many resources, allowing for a customized approach for each class and student.